 West Hartford Divorce Lawyer Near Me (860) 357-9158

 Connecticut upholds a principle known as “equitable distribution.”
-This is applied to divorce cases when dividing marital assets and debts between soon-to-be-former spouses.
+This principle is applied to divorce cases when dividing marital assets and debts between soon-to-be-former spouses.

 - The length of your marriage